Greasy but happy, on assignment for National Geographic in the Amazon rainforest. Photo by Craig Cutler.

 But over time, I began itching to tell stories that might inspire empathy and wonder as well as thought.
 In 2018, I decided to go freelance to do just that.

-Over the past several years, I have trekked through the Amazon to write about bizarre insects for National Geographic, marveled at pastures full of cloned polo horses for Vanity Fair, and sped along the St. Lawrence River with professional bass fishermen for The New York Times.
+I have trekked through the Amazon to write about bizarre insects for National Geographic, marveled at pastures full of cloned polo horses for Vanity Fair, and sped along the St. Lawrence River with professional bass fishermen for The New York Times.
 (And I thought I had a cool job.)
 For Outside Magazine, I have retraced the epic histories of two rock climbers whose deaths hold lessons about how to live and profiled “The Bite Club”, a support group for shark attack survivors.
 I have written about a tiny rocket company with big ambitions and the race to replicate breastmilk in a lab for MIT Technology Review, two dogged American lawyers trying to hunt down Ferdinand Marcos’s pilfered fortune for Bloomberg Businessweek, and inmates who tame wild horses for 1843.

 These stories might seem disparate, but they share a common theme: They’re all about people consumed by obsession—whether with a sport, an idea, a desire to change, or a drive to make change.
-My own passion is finding, reporting, and sharing true stories that educate readers about important themes and events, while entertaining them at the same time.
+My own passion is finding, reporting, and sharing true stories that educate readers about important themes and events while entertaining them at the same time.
 I feel very lucky to spend my days doing such work.

 When I’m not reading, writing, or casting hexes on my blank screen as I attempt to write, you can find me chasing after my young daughters or tramping through the woods with my equally unruly husband and pups.
 (Click the link.
 In their defense, it is a very sad book.)